Cherietabb/itse1394/README.md

 ## Requirement 6 ##

-Use an HTML element event to call a function you wrote named `fontSizeChange()` that changes the font size of HTML elements based on their tag name.
+Demonstrate the `onmouseover` and `onmouseout` events by changing an image source to display a different image.

 ## Requirement 7 ##

-Demonstrate the onmouseover and onmouseout events by changing an image source to display a different image.
+Demonstrate the onmousedown and onmouseup events by changing the text and color of a <div> element.

 ## Requirement 8 ##

-Demonstrate the onmousedown and onmouseup event by changing the text and color of a `<div>` element.

-## Requirement 9 ##

-Add an eventlistener to a `<div>` element for the click event that produces an alert.
+Add an `eventlistener` to a `<div>` element for the click event that produces an alert.
 The listener should call a function that you write named `handleDivClick()`.
 Use bubbling propagation.

+## Requirement 9 ##

+Use an HTML element event to call a function you wrote named domContent() that writes all of the HTML content to an alert.

 ## Requirement 10 ##

-Use an HTML element event to call a function you wrote named `domContent()` that writes all of the HTML to an alert.
+Use an HTML element event to call a function you wrote named `changeContent()` that gets the `firstChild.nodeValue` of a `<p>` element and uses it to reset the innerHTML of an `<h1>` element.

+## Requirement 11 ##

+Use an HTML element event to call a function you wrote named `createNode()` which creates a `<p>` element with the content “This is a new paragraph element” and append that `<p>`` element to an existing `<div>` element.

 ## Requirement 11 ##